-- (A) In addition to the general standards set forth in Section 8.4, PUDs shall also meet the following specific standards: - (1) The minimum project size shall be 5 acres. - (2) An appropriate and compatible mix of permitted and conditional uses otherwise allowed in the district may be included in the PUD, which shall be designed to reflect a compact development pattern characterized by: - a. pedestrian scale and orientation, - b. functional and visual integration with neighboring properties, - c. a mix of uses, - d. well defined streetscapes and an interconnected network of streets, - e. the integration of private and public space, and - f. sidewalks and pathways to facilitate pedestrian circulation. - (3) Residential uses within a PUD may include varied types of dwellings, including one-family, two-family and/or multi-family units if allowed in the underlying zoning district.
-The number of dwelling units allowed in a PUD may, at the discretion of the Development Review Board, be increased in accordance with the following standards:
+- (A) In addition to the general standards set forth in Section 8.4, PUDs shall also meet the following specific standards: - (1) The minimum project size shall be 5 acres. - (2) An appropriate and compatible mix of permitted and conditional uses otherwise allowed in the district may be included in the PUD, which shall be designed to reflect a compact development pattern characterized by: - a. pedestrian scale and orientation, - b. functional and visual integration with neighboring properties, - c. a mix of uses, - d. well defined streetscapes and an interconnected network of streets, - e. the integration of private and public space, and - f. sidewalks and pathways to facilitate pedestrian circulation.

-- a. the permitted number of dwelling units may include a density increase of up to 25% of the allowed district density for PUDs in which not less than 50% of the total acreage involved is set aside as open space in accordance with Section 7.4 and protected in accordance with Section 7.4(D); or - b. the permitted number of dwelling units may include a density increase of up to 50% of the allowed district density for affordable housing projects in which not less than 50% of the total number of dwelling units created are affordable housing units, as defined in Section 10.2. - (4) The minimum distance between dwellings shall be 30 feet.
-The Development Review Board may waive or modify this standard; however, to better integrate the PUD with adjacent development of similar current or planned patterns and densities.
+- (3) Residential uses within a PUD may include varied types of dwellings, including onefamily, two-family and/or multi-family units if allowed in the underlying zoning district.
+The number of dwelling units allowed in a PUD may, at the discretion of the Development Review Board, be increased in accordance with the following standards: - the permitted number of dwelling units may include a density increase of up to 25% of the allowed district density for PUDs in which not less than 50% of the total acreage involved is set aside as open space in accordance with Section 7.4 and protected in accordance with Section 7.4(D); or - b. the permitted number of dwelling units may include a density increase of up to 50% of the allowed district density for affordable housing projects in which not less than 50% of the total number of dwelling units created are affordable housing units, as defined in Section 10.2. - (4) The minimum distance between dwellings shall be 30 feet.
+The Development Review Board may waive or modify this standard; however, to better integrate the PUD with adjacent development of similar current or planned patterns and densities. - For example, an allowable district density of 3 lots or principal uses would be increased to 5 lots or principal uses (rounded to the nearest whole number).